Morg42/viessmann/readme.md

 * Refactored code for byte conversion
 * Added routines for bulk reading in KW protocol
 * Improved error and lock handling
+* Added plugin functions to manually query the device

 ### 1.1.0